danilopezmella/pestd3code/newparserhover.md

 53,53,control data,REISAVEITN,text,“reisaveitn” or “noreisaveitn”,store best-fit residuals to iteration-specific residuals file at end of every optimization iteration,8,8,optional,,,,, 54,54,control data,PARSAVEITN,text,“parsaveitn” or “noparsaveitn”,store iteration specific parameter value files,8,9,optional,,,,,
 55,55,control data,PARSAVERUN,text,“parsaverun” or “noparsaverun”,store run specific parameter value files,8,10,optional,,,,,
+71,71,singular value decomposition,SVDMODE,integer,zero or one,activates truncated singular value decomposition for solution of inverse problem,#N/A,#N/A,#N/A,,,,, 72,72,singular value decomposition,MAXSING,integer,greater than zero,number of singular values at which truncation occurs,#N/A,#N/A,#N/A,,,,,
+73,73,singular value decomposition,EIGTHRESH,real,zero or greater but less than one,eigenvalue ratio threshold for truncation,#N/A,#N/A,#N/A,,,,,
+74,74,singular value decomposition,EIGWRITE,integer,zero or one,determines co